SolarArbiter/SolarArbiter.github.io/_posts/2020-02-12-Trials-Testing.md

 Test Trial 3 will test day ahead and hour ahead forecasts for AC power, mean SURFRAD GHI, and two probabilistic forecasts of GHI.
 This trial will run on Solar Forecast Arbiter version 1.0rc4.

+The following forecast start, end, and timing parameters are the same for all forecasts:

 * Start time: 2020-11-10 19:00Z
 * End time: 2020-11-12 19:00Z
 * Forecast parameters: